sjscott84/react-intro/README.md

 ```
 We are going to refactor our homepage component so that it renders different components depending on the state of our API call.
 To do this we need to create a couple of new components, one to handle errors and one for successful calls.

-Create a new file `src/components/error/error.js` and create a component called `Error` that will take a object prop so we need to import PropTypes and add the validation, component should look like the below:
+Create a new file `src/components/error/error.js` and create an component called `Error` that will take an object prop so we need to import PropTypes and add the validation, component should look like the below:

 ```
 import React, { Component } from 'react';